 This is the most annoying thing when someone needs to buy an item online.
 Hundreds of people can’t make it to the checkout process just because the shipping cost is much higher than what they expected.
 Lots of customers are fine with the actual cost of the item, but when they suddenly see the shipping price on the cart page, they change their minds.
 Therefore they get diverted to other eCommerce sites to search for the same product with less shipping cost.

-Is this is the case with you, here is the solution.
+If this is the case with you, here is the solution.
 The first and obvious thing is to reduce your product shipping cost.
 OR you can try some grouping products in which you can offer them “free-shipping” options with multiple products purchased.

 2. Force them to create an account

 More than 22% of customers abandon an eCommerce website just because they are required to create an account.
-Seriously, why forcing them to register an account?
+Seriously, why force them to register an account?
 If they like your brand value and your products ( & services) they will not get hesitated to re-visit your website in the future.

-Creating an account is truly a very big commitment which takes too much time and lots of online customers don’t want to invest their time and energy doing this.
+Creating an account is truly a very big commitment that takes too much time and lots of online customers don’t want to invest their time and energy doing this.
 So always keep it simple and offer them a guest checkout option instead.

 3. No Payment Security

 This is another headache for customers, more than 15% of customers abandon a site due to payment security doubts.
-Most of the users are aware of hacking, cyber-attacks, and stolen card information process, etc.
+Most of the users are aware of hacking, cyber-attacks, stolen card information process, etc.

 Here are some suggestions for you.